Destination Gobi: Plot

-McHale and the men reach an oasis where Chinese traders are camped.
-There, they encounter Kengtu, who explains he abandoned the station to protect his people from the Japanese "birds in the sky."
+McHale and the men reach an oasis where Chinese traders are camped, and find the Mongols again, who surrender their saddles as they no longer feel worthy of the gift due to their abandonment.
+Nose-Ring trades the saddles for camels and agrees to lead the Americans to the coast.
+En route, Nose-Ring and the traders attempt to overrun the Americans, who are saved by both their own guards, and by the Mongols returning.
+Kengtu explains that he abandoned the station to protect his people from the Japanese "birds in the sky."
 In return for his followers keeping their saddles, Kengtu offers to escort the Americans to the sea if they disguise themselves in Mongol dress.
 All goes well until they reach the Japanese-occupied city of Sangchien, China, where Kengtu leads McHale's unit into a trap where they are captured by Japanese soldiers, who transport them to a prisoner-of-war camp on China's coast.
 There, the officer in charge decides that because they are not in uniform, they will be treated as spies.

 However, one of Kengtu's men, Wali-Akhun, allows himself to be arrested while wearing a stolen American uniform.
 Wali reveals to McHale and his men that Kengtu has arranged for their escape and gives them wire-cutters he smuggled in.
 That night, they break out and head for the docks, where Kengtu is waiting with a Chinese junk.
 The wily Kengtu explains to McHale that their capture was a ploy to get the Japanese to transport them to the ocean.
 They set sail for Okinawa and are later spotted by U.S. Navy patrol planes and rescued.
 McHale is awarded the Navy Cross, and Kengtu and Wali are flown in an admiral's transport plane to re-join their people.
 There, McHale and his men present the Mongols with 60 brand-new, navy blue saddle blankets emblazoned with the logo: "The First U.S. Navy Mongolian Cavalry."